 Aspen Skiing Company alone is donating $40,000 worth of products that will be combined with the help of other local businesses including The Little Nell, Limelight Aspen, Limelight Snowmass, Hotel Jerome, the St. Regis, The Gant, Frias Properties, North of Nell, Destination Residences Snowmass and the new W Hotel Aspen.
-There are a total of 10 amazing packages to be won including premium rentals, lift tickets, private lessons and gourmet meals.
+In total, there are 10 amazing packages including premium rentals, lift tickets, private lessons and gourmet meals.

-“The Aspen Snowmass community has rallied and we are thrilled that with the support of our lodging partners, total contributions are well over $100k.
-It is so wonderful to be a part of a community that comes together in times of crisis like this,” said Casey Peck, account manager strategic markets.
+“The Aspen Snowmass community has rallied and we are thrilled that with the support of our lodging partners, total contributions are well over $100k,” said Casey Peck, account manager strategic markets.

 Aspen Snowmass social initiatives

 Donating to the bushfire relief and Snow Aid auction will not be the last of Aspen’s social initiatives.
-Long after the fires are out, Aspen Snowmass has committed to continuing to work on the climate crisis starting to surface.
+Long after the fires are out, Aspen Snowmass has committed to continuing to work on the world’s climate crisis.

-Already, they have taken steps to introduce sustainable practices by recycling coal methane to power operations, switching to electric snowmobiles and using solar power where they can.
+Already, they have introduced sustainable practices by recycling coal methane to power operations, switching to electric snowmobiles and using solar power where they can.
 Aspen Skiing Company were also the first to develop a set of green buildings in the ski industry certified by LEED (Leadership in Energy and Environmental Design).

-Guests who visit Aspen Snowmass also have the opportunity to contribute to their climate policy mission by sending one of the provided postcards to the local Senator, organised by the company as part of their Give A Flake about climate change campaign.
+Guests who visit Aspen Snowmass also have the opportunity to contribute to their climate policy mission by sending one of the provided postcards to the local Senator.
+It’s organised by the company as part of their Give A Flake about climate change campaign.